We all love a good story. But did you know, where children’s development is concerned, bedtime stories are more…

 I’m a DPhil researcher in computer science, and a part of the Centre for Doctoral Training in Cyber Security.…

-Tim Coulson did his PhD at Imperial College, before conducting post-docs at the Institute of Zoology, London, and the…
+Tim Coulson carried out his PhD at Imperial College, London, before conducting post-docs at the Institute of Zoology, London,…

 I studied mathematics (both as an undergraduate and a postgraduate) at the University of York, and then worked in…